 That being said, however, make sure you don’t turn a blind eye to any toxicity in your relationship.
 If there are far too many red flags or the moments of sadness and distress far outweigh the happy ones, you may be right in exploring ways to end your relationship.

 2. Talk to someone you trust for advice

-When you’re figuring out what to say to break up with someone, your answers are probably clouded by the harsh treatment you might have experienced.
+When you’re figuring out what to say to break up with someone, your responses could be clouded by the harsh treatment you might have experienced.
 You probably want to be done with it as soon as possible, and might end up saying some not-so-nice things in the process.
 Which might be detrimental, especially if you’re breaking up with someone you live with.

-When you talk to a friend about it, they’ll help you look at things from a new perspective.
-Instead of wanting to scream “you’re the worst person alive” to your partner, your friend will persuade you to end things with something a tad bit better, like, “We’re not compatible anymore, we’re fighting more than we’re making memories together.”
+When you talk to a friend about it, they may help you look at things from a different perspective.
+Your friend may persuade you to ditch your plan of screaming “you’re the worst person alive” at your partner and walking away; they may even help you come up with something a tad bit better, like, “We’re not compatible anymore, we’re fighting more than we’re making memories together.”

 PS: If your best friend is the crazy-overprotective kind, maybe try to talk to someone else.
 You don’t want them to “help” you break up by throwing a brick through your partner’s window, with a two-word note attached to it.